BertrandKevin/Save-IMU-s-Data-Reach-RTK/README.md

        3. systemctl daemon-reload
        3. sudo update-rc.d imu-bash defaults
     d.
 Restart the Reach with: sudo reboot
+    e.
+Now every time that the reach is powered on, the program will automaticaly start
   ####  On Linux / macOS
     a.
 Open a new Terminal window
     b.
 Connect to the Reach with the command: ssh root@IpAddressOfTheReach.